Xylem Inc. (XYL) Shares Up Despite Recent Market Volatility

 XYL’s Market Performance

-XYL’s stock has seen a -1.38% decrease for the week, with a -8.17% drop in the past month and a -10.36% fall in the past quarter.
-The volatility ratio for the week is 2.75%, and the volatility levels for the past 30 days are at 2.22% for Xylem Inc. The simple moving average for the last 20 days is -2.23% for XYL stock, with a simple moving average of 0.62% for the last 200 days.
+The stock of Xylem Inc. (XYL) has seen a 1.47% increase in the past week, with a -2.52% drop in the past month, and a -8.89% fall in the past quarter.
+The volatility ratio for the week is 2.32%, and the volatility levels for the past 30 days are at 2.32% for XYL.
+The simple moving average for the last 20 days is 0.37% for XYL stock, with a simple moving average of 1.77% for the last 200 days.

 Analysts’ Opinion of XYL